gto76/python-cheatsheet/README.md

 ```

 ### Call Graph
-#### Generates a PNG image of a call graph with highlighted bottlenecks:
+#### Generates a PNG image of the call graph with highlighted bottlenecks:
 ```python
 # $ pip3 install pycallgraph2
 from pycallgraph2 import output, PyCallGraph